k-tamura/openam-book-jp/backup-and-restore.md

 This chapter aims to cover the following uses of backup data.

-    Recovery from server failure:
+1. Recovery from server failure:

-        To Back Up All Server Configuration Data
+    - To Back Up All Server Configuration Data

-        To Restore All Server Configuration Data
+    - To Restore All Server Configuration Data

-    Recovery from serious administrative error:
+2. Recovery from serious administrative error:

-        To Export Only Configuration Data
+    - To Export Only Configuration Data

-        To Restore Configuration Data After Serious Error
+    - To Restore Configuration Data After Serious Error

-Procedure 21.1.
+#### 手順.
 To Back Up All Server Configuration Data

 This procedure backs up all the configuration data stored with the server.
 This backup is to be restored when rebuilding a failed server.